hhoke/evergreen_task_analysis/docs/InvestigatingEvergreenPerformance.md

 If Evergreen was a car, this case would analogous to driving it in first gear on the interstate.

 This is a gantt chart of all tasks from rhel62-large from UTC noon, August 4th, 2020, to UTC 8AM, August 5th.
 This and all other gantt charts consist of tasks ordered from top to bottom by `scheduled_time`.
-There are two bars per task, as described below in the <a id="gantt-intro">[\[Glossary\]](#Glossary)</a>, but they are not visile as distinct bars in this image due to the number of tasks.
+There are two bars per task, as described below in the <a id="gantt-intro">[\[Glossary\]](#Glossary)</a>, but they are not visible as distinct bars in this image due to the number of tasks.

 The frame below is not interactive, due to its size.
 <iframe id="Totaled" scrolling="no" style="border:none;" seamless="seamless" src="https://evergreen-task-analysis.s3.us-east-2.amazonaws.com/totaled.png" height="944" width="630"></iframe>

-As you can see above, 2,970 tasks waited for greater than eight hourse before they began.
+As you can see above, 2,970 tasks waited for greater than eight hours before they began.
 The above figure somewhat overstates this, due to visualization artefacts caused by the number of tasks.

 The average wait time for this period was roughly 39 minutes, with 19,714 tasks waiting for more than an hour, about 14.6% of the total.